Get the Best Small Business Financing Options

 Installments and Method of Repayment of a small business loan

 Disbursements can be monthly, biweekly, weekly, and even daily (weekdays), depending on the funding product.
 It is very common for collection to be in the form of an auto deduction from your bank account via an ACH.
-Although payment frequency can be a factor if you have very low average daily balances in your business bank account, the interest rates, costs, and term should be a more significant consideration than that of payment frequency.
+Although payment frequency can be a factor if you have very low average daily balances in your business bank account, the interest rates, costs, and term should be a more significant consideration than that payment frequency.

 This is a charge for services at the time of consummation of the loan.
 The fee is often a percentage of the amount borrowed or advanced, typically ranging from 0% to 5%.

-What Is The Difference Between Secured Loans and Unsecured Loans?
+What is The Difference Between Secured Loans and Unsecured Loans?